 Oxycodone is a strong opioid that milligram for milligram is approximately twice as potent as morphine.
-It is indicated for the treatment of moderate to severe pain, when morphine is not tolerated, and all other options have been considered.
-The majority of people dispensed oxycodone in New Zealand are initiated on this medicine outside of general practice, i.e. by a doctor in secondary care, however, general practitioners continue to initiate almost one-quarter^{} of prescriptions and continue oxycodone in 17% of people initiated in secondary care.1 Clinicians are urged to assess whether the initiation or continuation of oxycodone is appropriate for each specific clinical situation, before writing a prescription.
+It is indicated for the treatment of moderate to severe pain, when morphine is not tolerated, and all other options have been considered (including non-opioid analgesics and weaker opioids options).
+Between 2017 and 2021, the number of patients prescribed oxycodone in New Zealand increased from 5.0 per 1000 people to 5.8 per 1000 people.1 Previous data highlighted that the majority of people dispensed oxycodone in New Zealand are initiated on this medicine outside of general practice, i.e. by a doctor in secondary care, however, general practitioners continue to initiate almost one-quarter of prescriptions and continue oxycodone in 17% of people initiated in secondary care.2 Clinicians are urged to assess whether the initiation or continuation of oxycodone is appropriate for each specific clinical situation, before writing a prescription.
+N.B.
+This audit is aimed at examining unnecessary oxycodone prescribing and does not include use of oxycodone in patients with cancer or another terminal condition, where other factors are involved in clinical decision-making.

-Morphine is the preferred first-line option for the treatment of acute and chronic moderate to severe pain, when a strong opioid is indicated.
+Morphine is the preferred first-line option for the treatment of acute and chronic moderate to severe non-cancer pain, if a strong opioid is indicated.
 When compared to morphine, oxycodone:

 - Has no better analgesic efficacy

 - Has a similar adverse effect profile

-- May have more addictive potential
+- Has more addictive potential

 - Is significantly more expensive

 Fentanyl or methadone are safer options in patients with renal impairment, who require a strong opioid, because they have no clinically significant active metabolites (unlike morphine and, to a lesser extent, oxycodone).
-In many cases, however, morphine can still be safely used in patients with renal impairment, if it is dosed carefully.
-Discussion with a renal physician is recommended in patients with a creatinine clearance < 30 mL/min.
+In many cases, however, morphine can still be safely used in patients with renal impairment, if it is dosed appropriately.
+Discussion with a nephrologist is recommended in patients with eGFR < 30 mL/min/1.73m2.